ECTS - Nutritional Biochemistry I

 Course Learning Outcomes The students who succeeded in this course;

-• Examines chemical structures of living organisms and chemical events that occur throughout their life span
+• Examines the chemical structures of living organisms and the chemical processes that occur throughout their lifespan.

 Course Content Carbohydrates, lipids, protein and energy metabolism, hormones and enzymes functions, nucleic acids metabolism, metabolic regulation and integration.